 CBD, or cannabidiol, is a natural substance in the hemp plant, a subtype of the plant commonly known as Cannabis sativa.
 (Yes, as in marijuana.)

 However, only one subtype of Cannabis sativa is rich in THC (tetrahydrocannibinol) and produces the “high” associated with marijuana.
 The hemp plant, which is a different subtype, is rich in CBD with only trace, if any, amounts of THC.
 Both have shown some health benefits, but CBD products can provide the health benefits without the feeling of being high.
 This is especially important in cats and dogs, as THC can be toxic to their systems and may require veterinary intervention if consumed.

-Like human beings and all mammals, cats and dogs have an endocannabinoid system that helps regulate their perception of pain, appetite, memory, and other functions.
+Like human beings and all mammals, cats and dogs have an endocannabinoid system that helps regulate their perception of aches, cravings, memory, and other functions.
 An animal’s body naturally produces compounds called endocannabinoids, which bind to cannabinoid receptors in the brain and the immune system.
-The presence of CBD is believed to help facilitate this binding action, which is critical to easing pain, inflammation, and other problems, as well as regulating cyclical processes such as sleep.
+The presence of CBD is believed to help facilitate this binding action, which is critical to easing discomfort, tenderness, and other problems, as well as regulating cyclical processes such as sleep.

 Unlike marijuana, which is usually smoked, CBD is typically available in oil form and is consumed, vaped, or applied topically to the skin.
 Many edible and topical CBD-rich products are on the market for both human and animal use, although your veterinarian may not recommend them.
 (More on this issue later in this article.)

 For a much more in-depth, science-heavy explanation of what CBD is—and what it isn’t—check out our article, “Is CBD Right for Me?”